• Skip to primary navigation

 No!
 This is a bad idea for a few reasons.

 Firstly, you only have a set amount of time to answer both questions.
 Time management is one of the most important things to learn in the IELTS writing exam.
-If you spend too much time on one question you are sacrificing marks on the other part.
+If you spend too much time on one question, you sacrifice marks on the other.

 Finally, you are being judged on quality, not quantity.
-Focus on making your answer the best it can be, rather than the longest it can be.
-Remember you should allocate time to planning and checking, as well as writing.
+Focus on making your answer the best it can be rather than the longest it can be.
+Remember you should allocate time to planning, checking, and writing.

 How many words should I write?

-In the exam you won’t have time to count all your words.
-I therefore suggest that you aim to write about 10% over what you are expected to write.
-In other words aim to write around 160-170 words for task 1 and 270-280 words for task 2.
-If you aim for this amount, you are far more likely to go over the required word limit.
+You won’t have time to count all your words in the exam.
+Therefore, I suggest that you aim to write about 10% of what you are expected to write.
+In other words, aim to write around 160-170 words for task 1 and 270-280 words for task 2.
+If you aim for this amount, you are far more likely to exceed the required word limit.

 How do I know how many words I have in the exam?

-Practicing with the official answer sheets will also familiarise you with the test and you will not get any surprises on test day.
+Practising with the official answer sheets will also familiarise you with the test, and you will not get any surprises on test day.

 Are all words counted the same way?